ch1ngachgook/eleon_test/README.txt

 *   **Frontend cannot connect to bridge**:
     *   Verify the bridge is running and listening on the correct port (e.g., `ws://localhost:8080`).
     *   Check browser console (F12) for WebSocket connection errors.
-    *   Ensure `BRIDGE_WEBSOCKET_PORT` in `.env` matches the port the bridge is using AND the port the frontend tries to connect to (defaults to 8080 in `use-room-controller.ts`).
+    *   Ensure `BRIDGE_WEBSOCKET_PORT` in `.env` matches the port the bridge is using AND the port the frontend tries to connect to (defaults to 8080 in `use-room-controller.ts` or configurable via `NEXT_PUBLIC_BRIDGE_PORT`).
 *   **No data from controller / Commands don't work**:
     *   Check the bridge terminal logs.
-It shows messages sent to and received from the TCP controller.
+It shows messages sent to and received from the TCP controller, including Protobuf encoding/decoding steps.
     *   Verify `CONTROLLER_IP` and `CONTROLLER_PORT` in `.env` are correct and the controller is reachable from where the bridge is running.
     *   Ensure the controller is powered on and functioning.
     *   The controller must respond with length-prefixed Protobuf messages as expected by `bridge.js`.